 The most effective email support teams have ticketing systems that manage their incoming traffic.
 These systems distribute incoming cases and reduce stress on your email support queues.
 Most companies rely on these ticketing systems to organize their email queues and ensure every customer's email is accounted for.

 If your company doesn't have an email ticketing system, you should consider adding one to your email support offer.
-If you're not sure which software to choose, we put together a list below of the best email ticketing systems that you can find in 2019.
+If you're not sure which software to choose, we put together a list below of the best email ticketing systems that you can find this year.

-The Best 8 Email Ticket Systems in 2019
+The Best 8 Email Ticket Systems of the Year

 If you want your customer service team to be at their best, then they're going to need the best customer service technology.
 Email ticketing systems are no exception to this, either.
 If you don't have a ticketing system, or you're looking to improve your current one, here's a list of the best email ticketing systems that are available this year.